Retirement Living Hub

 Lighting and Visibility

 Good lighting prevents accidents and makes cooking more enjoyable.
-Combine ambient lighting for general illumination with task lighting directly over work surfaces.
-Under-cabinet lighting is particularly effective for illuminating countertops without glare.
+We combined ambient lighting for general illumination with task lighting directly over work surfaces.
+Under-cabinet lighting is particularly effective for illuminating countertops without glare, something I made sure to include in my research for our new place.

 Flooring Choices

-Select flooring that is slip-resistant and comfortable underfoot.
+I insisted on flooring that was slip-resistant and comfortable underfoot.
 Materials like cork, linoleum, or certain types of engineered wood offer more cushion than hard tile, reducing fatigue and providing a safer surface.
-Avoid highly polished or uneven surfaces.
+I made sure to avoid highly polished or uneven surfaces during our community tours.

 Faucet and Handle Selection

-Opt for lever-style faucets and cabinet pulls instead of knobs.
+We opted for lever-style faucets and cabinet pulls instead of knobs.
 Levers are easier to operate, especially for individuals with arthritis or limited dexterity.
-Choose D-shaped pulls for cabinets as they provide a better grip than small knobs.
+I also made sure to choose D-shaped pulls for cabinets as they provide a better grip than small knobs.

 Close-up of a hand organizing a kitchen drawer with bamboo dividers and utensils.